-At December 31, 2012, we employed 3,999 individuals.
-None of our employees is represented by a labor union or subject to a collective bargaining agreement.
+At December 31, 2013 and 2012, we employed 4,015 and 3,999 individuals, respectively.
+None of our employees are represented by a labor union or subject to a collective bargaining agreement.
 Management believes that its relations with employees are good.